Richmond was incorporated as a municipality November 10, 1879. Richmond was designated as a City on December 3, 1990.

 Richmond is often seen as a new community because it has seen such dramatic growth over the last few decades, but you do not have to look far to see the factors that have shaped our history.
 The land, the river and the sea made Richmond unique over a century ago, and that is still true today.

 Richmond was, and is, the centre of aviation in British Columbia.
 The first flight in B.C. was made on March 25, 1910, from Minoru Racetrack.
 The first airport for Vancouver was on Richmond' s Lulu Island.
 Not much more than a grass field and some small service buildings near what is now Alexandra Road and Garden City Way, the airport remained there until the move to Richmond's Sea Island in 1931.

 In recent history the airport has been a major factor in Richmond's ongoing development.
 Proximity to the airport has helped attract a large number of manufacturing and high technology industries to Richmond.
 Vancouver International Airport has become an important gateway between Canada and other Pacific Rim countries.

 Who or What was Richmond Named For?

-There are four theories as to how the City of Richmond, in British Columbia, got its name.
+There are three theories as to how the City of Richmond, formerly the municipality of the Township of Richmond, in British Columbia, got its name.

-Another is that it was named after "Richmond View", a ranch in Australia where one of the first settlers had lived.
+The last is that it was named after one of the first settlers’ birthplace, Richmond, Yorkshire, England.

 To learn more about Richmond's history, visit our Museum, Archives, and heritage sites or obtain a copy of "Richmond Child of the Fraser" at our local Library or purchase a copy from the Richmond Archives.